Download a FREE E-Book with 20 Easy Weeknight Dinners

 Storage and reheating

 Allow the chicken and rice recipe to cool completely.
-Store in air tight containers in the fridge for up to 4 days.
+Store in an airtight container in the refrigerator for up to 4 days.

 Reheat in the microwave or toasted oven until the chicken is just warmed through.
 I like to reheat the chicken and rice separately.